PAY RANGE: EP19

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources.

-NOTE: Completion of a master's degree program in history, archival administration, library science, information science, or a related field, or post-Bachelor’s certification as an Archive Specialist from an accredited college or university may substitute for the general experience.
+NOTE: This note does not apply to career advancement or in-position promotion.
+Completion of a master's degree program in history, archival administration, library science, information science, or a related field, or post-Bachelor’s certification as an Archive Specialist from an accredited college or university may substitute for the general experience.

 PHYSICAL AND MEDICAL REQUIREMENTS